nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 Got it!
 Successfully added and tagged note to STARBUCKS
 ------------------------------------------------------------------------------------------------------------
 ```
-- When the `add note` command is entered, NUSMaze will prompt you for a `BLOCK`.
+- When the `add note` command is entered, NUSMaze will prompt you for a `BLOCK`. <br>
-- After a valid location is keyed in,  NUSMaze will prompt you for a `NOTE` to be tagged to the location.
+- After a valid location is keyed in,  NUSMaze will prompt you for a `NOTE` to be tagged to the location. <br>

 :warning: The `BLOCK` must be one of the Engineering or Computing buildings. <br>
-:warning: The `NOTE` will be invalid if it is empty.
+:warning: The `NOTE` will be invalid if it is empty. <br>

 #### 4.7.2 Viewing notes
 Lists all notes which had been tagged to the given location, if it exists.<br/>